Tysons Corner Office

 Mr. Cook is a Fellow in the American College of Construction Lawyers.
 He is a guest lecturer for the University of Virginia School of Law on construction scheduling and was formerly an instructor on Contract Claims at the George Washington University Law School Government Contracts Program.
 He is a frequent speaker on various construction issues.

 The American University, Washington College of Law (J.D., cum laude, 1993)

-Haverford College (B.A., Political Science, 1990).
+Haverford College (B.A., Political Science, with honors, 1990).